aitorsanz/lab1-git-race/description.md

     - Name it *JAVA_HOME*, and refers to JDK installation folder (*C:\Program Files\Java\jdk1.8...* is a possible route).
     - Ultimately, edit the variable *PATH* adding *;%JAVA_HOME%\bin* at the end.

-# HOW TO BUILD THE APPLICATION ON THE LOCAL MACHINE
+# HOW TO RUN THE APPLICATION ON THE LOCAL MACHINE

 To build the project is required to download it or clone with git (`git clone https://github.com/UNIZAR-30246-WebEngineering/lab1-git-race`).
 Now, you can see the code and this information.
 This code is built with gradle.
 Gradle is a build automation system which uses configuration files like build.gradle which is a build configuration script.
+You just have to follow the wiki of the main repository to configure the tools needed.

-To build the code you have to use gradle: `gradle build` on your terminal.
+After configuring Gradle you can try to compile using the command `gradle check` in the terminal, this will compiles and tests your code.
+Other command you can use to build the code is `gradle build` on your terminal.
 Gradle will compile and check your code and create a JAR file containing your main classes and resources.

-Other possibilities related to `gradle build` are `gradle assemble` that compiles and jars your code, but does not run the unit tests or `gradle clean`, `gradle jar` and `gradle check` which will be explained in the next section.
+Other possibilities related to `gradle build` are `gradle assemble` that compiles and jars your code, but does not run the unit tests.
 After a few seconds, gradle respond you with "BUILD SUCCESSFUL" that means the build has completed and you are able to run the application.

-# HOW TO RUN THE APPLICATION ON THE LOCAL MACHINE

-It's easy to run the application on the local machine.
-You just have to follow the wiki of the main repository to configure the tools needed.
-After configuiring Gradle you can try to compile using the command `gradle check` in the terminal.
 Once this is done, you can start the application using the command `gradle bootrun`.
 If everything goes fine, the application will have been compiled and started Spring Framework with the application.
 Now, you can access from your favourite browser by typing in the address bar: *localhost:8080*.

-## SOME OTHER TASKS OF GRADLE

 In addition to the commands said before, there are other interesting commands:
-- **help:** Displays a help message.
+- **`gradle help`:** Displays a help message.
-- **war:** Generates a war archive with all the compiled classes, the web-app content and the libraries.
+- **`gradle war`:** Generates a war archive with all the compiled classes, the web-app content and the libraries.
-- **test:** Runs the unit tests.
+- **`gradle test`:** Runs the unit tests.
-- **clean:** Deletes the build directory.
+- **`gralde clean`:** Deletes the build directory.
-- **jar:** Assembles a jar archive containing the main classes.
+- **`gradle jar`:** Assembles a jar archive containing the main classes.

 You can find more tasks if you type the command `gradle tasks` in your terminal.

+You can find this information with some examples [here](https://docs.gradle.org/current/userguide/tutorial_java_projects.html)

 #USE OF MAVEN AS A JAVA PROJECT BUILDING TOOL